Glenks123/video-meetings-app/README.md

 ```
 npm install
 ```
-to install all npm packages.
+to install required npm packages.

 Run the PeerJS server in another tab